imlalitkashyap/imlalitkashyap/README.md

 ## &nbsp;`$ whoami`

-&nbsp;&nbsp;I'm **Lalit Kashyap** — a full-stack developer and founder of **SPIDYUNIVERSE**, a free EdTech ecosystem built to give every competitive exam aspirant in India access to world-class resources.
+&nbsp;&nbsp;I'm **LALIT KASHYAP** — a full-stack developer and founder of **SPIDYUNIVERSE**, a free EdTech ecosystem built to give every competitive exam aspirant in India access to world-class resources.
 No cost.
 No compromise.

 &nbsp;&nbsp;I reverse-engineer, design, and ship platforms that institutions won't build for the masses.